 - If during the swim, the swimmer is struggling with the cold, tiredness, injury and, or requires medical assistance, the safety officers and the organisers of the Galway Bay Swim reserve the right to remove the swimmer from the water.

-- All swimmers must make contact with your boat Captain – at the LATEST, July 1st.
+- All swimmers must make contact with your boat Captain and crew in advance of the swim – at the LATEST, July 1st.

 Each swimmer will be given a race bag.
 In this you will be given:

 - Frances Thornton Memorial Galway Bay Swim (FTMGBS) Hat (Mandatory to be worn throughout the swim)

 - FTMGBS Swim T-Shirt

 - FTMGBS Towel

 Swimmer Support: Each swimmer will have a boat and a captain whose role is guide the swimmer across the bay and to provide safety coverage for their swimmer and crew.
 It is mandatory that each swimmer also have their own crew member on board to help with their drink and feeds and manage the swimmers on board gear.